poseidon-framework/poseidon-framework.github.io/trident.md

   --errLength ARG          After how many characters should a potential error
                            message be truncated.
 "Inf" for no truncation.
                            (default: CharCount 1500)
+  --inPlinkPopName ARG     Where to read the population/group name from the FAM
+                           file in Plink-format.
+Three options are possible: asFamily (default) | asPhenotype | asBoth.

 Package creation and manipulation commands: init                     Create a new Poseidon package from genotype data